Exploring the Differences Between Savings and Investments

 Neither saving nor investing is better than the other.
 It might be even wiser to dabble in both.
 Remember, they have different goals, so they address different needs.
 If you need to build a safety net, then it would be better to put your money in a savings account.
 If you want to grow your money, invest it.

 No matter how different investing and saving is, they share one characteristic: it’s something you should start doing today.
-By starting a savings account or establishing your investment portfolio today, you stand to gain much larger returns in the future.
+By starting a savings account or investing in bancassurance products today, you stand to gain much larger returns in the future.

 Learn how to save and invest the right way by being “MAPERAAN,” a group of programs and products created by InLife to guide Filipinos towards financial stability.
 Through this effort, we promote financial literacy and offer financial solutions to help you reach your goals.
 Talk to an InLife Financial Advisor today.